Q & A Webinar

 Honorable Mentions do not receive funding to complete their proposed project, but are encouraged to engage with the BSSw community to learn more about specific needs in the community.
 Engagement can include visits to DOE National Laboratories, mentorship and community building opportunities.
 Current year Honorable Mentions are also invited to attend the DOE Exascale Computing Annual Meeting with travel expenses provided through BSSw.
 Honorable Mentions are eligible to re-apply for the fellowship in subsequent years.

 What are application review criteria?

 Applications are reviewed by a panel of diverse members of the CSE community using the following guiding criteria:

-- The proposed work is relevant to scientific software and can benefit the DOE, ECP, and broader HPC and CSE communities
+- The proposed work is relevant to scientific software and can benefit the DOE, ECP, and/or NSF, and the broader HPC and CSE communities

 - The proposed work is well-scoped and likely to be accomplished within the year-long period of performance.